boostorg/hana/CONTRIBUTING.md

 - Indent using 4 spaces.
 - Do not leave trailing white spaces at the end of lines, and no more than a single newline at the end of a source file.
+- Hana's `#include`s go first, then a blank line and system headers.
+  `#include`s within each block should be sorted in alphabetical order.
-- Use your own judgement and stick to the style of the surrounding code.
+- Use your own judgment and stick to the style of the surrounding code.